kiranma72/abdm-docs/README.md

 ## For contributors

-- This documentation uses [Hugo](gohugo.io) to build the final documentation site.
+- This documentation uses [Hugo](https://gohugo.io) to build the final documentation site.
+- You can clone this directory using git clone https://github.com/kiranma72/abdm-docs/
 - The folder structure is very important.
 All pages are under the directory "content"
 - Each folder under content represents a chapter
 - The _index.md page contains the content for the chapter's starting page